Post-master admission requirements

 Please note: Though we take the utmost care with all submitted documentation, we cannot be responsible for files that have been sent either corrupted, incomplete, or beyond the maximum size accepted by our system.
 Therefore, we highly advise you to check and double check your PDF documents before uploading.

 Please note that you are not assured of admission simply by meeting our requirements and sending us all the required documents.
-Your application will be evaluated by at least two expert members of the admissions committee for the track for which you apply.
+Your application will be evaluated by at least two expert members of the admissions committee.
 They will then decide if you qualify for admission based on the information and materials provided in your application.

 Outline of the procedure

-Interviewed applicants will receive a final decision within a one week of the interview.
+- Post-interview decision: Interviewed applicants will receive a final decision.

 Berlage students: If successful you will be asked to submit non-refundable deposit fee.

-For Non-EU residents, we highly recommend applying before March 2020, in order to have enough time to arrange VISA and housing.
+For Non-EU residents, we recommend applying before March 2024.